shaypal5/birch/README.rst

 By default ``birch`` looks for files only in the ``~/.config/<namespace>`` and ``~/.<namespace>`` directories.
 You can set a different set of directories to read by populating the ``directories`` constructor parameter with a different directory path, or a list of paths.

-Similarlym, be default ``birch`` reads into the configuration tree only the first compliant file encountered during a lookup in all pre-configured directories; to instead load hierarchical configurations from all such files instead, the ``load_all`` constructor parameter can be set to ``True``.
+Similarly, be default ``birch`` reads into the configuration tree only the first compliant file encountered during a lookup in all pre-configured directories; to instead load hierarchical configurations from all such files instead, the ``load_all`` constructor parameter can be set to ``True``.
 Again, load order is undefined, and thus so is the resulting hierarchical configuration.

 File formats